giodueck/factorio-computing/everest/doc/asm-design.md

 `R0` is also the return value of a call.

+Might be better implemented as a Macro, as its behavior is the same as `add LR PC #1`
+`jmp Rd/imm16`

 ### Return
 `return`\
 Return from a subroutine call with the value in `R0`.
 The address to jump to is the one stored in the `LR` register.

+Might be better implemented as a macro, as its behavior is the same as `jmp LR`